Residence Halls & Eastview Terrace

 Report Suspicious Activity Immediately

-Suspicious activity includes:
+Suspicious activity includes the following:

 - Persons going from room to room trying doorknobs